Jhonatan Narváez: UCI World Tour

-In May 2019, he was named in the startlist for the 2019 Giro d'Italia.
+He was named in the startlist for the 2019 Giro d'Italia.
 He finished the race in 80th place.
-The following year he would once again compete in the Giro and while he did not finish the race, he did win a stage; stage 12, which was an intermediate/hilly stage.
+The following year he once again competed in the Giro; although he did not finish the race, he did win a stage; stage 12, which was an intermediate/hilly stage.
 Narváez finished just over a minute ahead of Mark Padun and nearly seven minutes ahead of 3rd place Simon Clarke.

+In 2023, Narváez won the overall classification as well as three stages of the Tour of Austria, in addition to his second National Road Race Championship title.

+Narváez opened 2024 with a win at the Down Under Classic before going on to finish second overall at the Tour Down Under.
+In May, he outsprinted Tadej Pogačar and Max Schachmann to win the opening stage of the Giro d'Italia, taking the maglia rosa in the process.
+However, he lost the race lead to Pogačar the following day.